auth0/universal-login/packages/auth0-acul-js/examples/mfa-push-challenge-push.md

   };
 }, []);

-// To manually stop polling (e.g., on button click):
+// To manually stop polling
 // pollerRef.current.stop();

 // To restart polling: